AshMorrow/ashmorrow.github.io/index.md

 _**Duties:**_
 ```
 - Refactoring,
-- implementation of new functionality
+- Implementation of new functionality
-- code review.
+- Code review.
 ```
 _**Achivment:**_
 ```